Progressives pledge to keep pushing Biden to expand court

 The Constitution doesn’t mandate the number of Supreme Court justices, which has changed over time.
 In 1937, President Franklin D. Roosevelt promoted legislation to “pack the court” by expanding its number of justices, an effort that stalled once the justices began to rule in his favor on policies tied to the New Deal.

 Since then, the makeup of the court hasn’t been a prominent issue in national politics.
 That began to change after Justice Brett Kavanaugh’s contentious 2018 nomination fight.
-Calls to add more seats to the court grew much louder this week in response to the GOP’s rush to fill Ginsburg’s seat before the election, which would leave the court with six conservatives and three liberals.
+Calls to add justices grew much louder this week in response to the GOP’s rush to fill Ginsburg’s seat before the election, which would leave the court with six conservatives and three liberals.

 “The politics of this are moving very, very fast,” said Aaron Belkin, director of Take Back the Court, which advocates for increasing the number of justices.
 “And under a Biden administration, when the court has the administration handcuffed on Day One, I think the politics are going to be changing even more quickly.”

 That puts Biden in a tough spot.
 As someone who spent 36 years in the Senate, he built a career revering Washington’s institutions.
-During the 2020 primary, he pointedly declined to join rivals such as Massachusetts Sen. Elizabeth Warren or California Sen. Kamala Harris, who is now his running mate, in backing a court expansion.
+During the 2020 primary, he pointedly declined to join rivals such as Massachusetts Sen. Elizabeth Warren or California Sen. Kamala Harris, who is now his running mate, in being open to court expansion.

-He ducked a question about changes to the court during a Monday interview with a Wisconsin television station, saying a response would “shift all the focus.”

-As he headed to North Carolina on Wednesday, Biden said Democrats should concentrate on making the case to voters about why the GOP push to quickly fill Ginsburg’s seat is a “gigantic mistake and abuse of power.”
+Biden has also said Democrats should concentrate on making it clear for voters why the GOP push to quickly fill Ginsburg’s seat is a “gigantic mistake and abuse of power.”

-“I understand why people say, ‘I don’t vote.
-What’s the point?’
-I really empathize with it,” New York Rep. Alexandria Ocasio-Cortez said on Instagram last week.
 “Voting for Joe Biden is not about whether you agree with him.
-It’s a vote to let our democracy live another day.”
+It’s a vote to let our democracy live another day,” Alexandria Ocasio-Cortez said on Instagram last week.

-Sanders, who opposes Supreme Court expansion, and Warren, who supports it, have also used Ginsburg’s death as a rally cry.
+Sanders, who opposes Supreme Court expansion, and Warren, who has suggested she’d be willing to support it, have similarly used Ginsburg’s death as a rallying cry for Biden.

 “Democracy as we know it is in danger,” Warren said at a virtual event with Virginia leaders, calling Republican court efforts “the last gasp of a desperate party that is overrepresented in the hall of power.”